keller-mark/metastasis-project/NOTES.md

 Goal: determine whether ligand-receptor interactions are predictive for metastasis destination organ or tissue type.

 Ground truth:
-- for each cancer type, observed frequencies of each organ or tissue type as the metastasis destination
+- for each human cancer cell line, observed frequencies of each organ or tissue type as the metastasis destination (MetMap)

 Input data:
-- scRNA-seq data for each primary cancer type
+- RNA-seq data for each primary cancer type
-- scRNA-seq data for each healthy organ or tissue type
+- RNA-seq data for each healthy organ or tissue type
 - ligand-receptor pairs

-Pre-processing:
-- identify the immune/stromal cell types environment in each healthy organ
-- identify the ligand and receptor signals in the healthy immune cells
-- identify the ligand and receptor signals in the cancer samples

 Model inputs: for each ligand and receptor pair, abundance of RNA in cancer cells vs each healthy organ

-Model output: score for metastasis be localized to each healthy organ (highest score implies most likely for metastasis destination)
+Model output: metastasis potential for a particular healthy organ or tissue type

-Questions:
-- Could a graph embedding be used?
-  - Perhaps for each cancer type, build an input graph of ligand-receptor pairs (edges between pairs across organs, with weights for interaction strength), embed to map to a graph of cancer type to organ type with weights

 ## Metastatic potential